Žanjice Beach Guide: Driving, Parking & Boat Tours (2026)

 Patrol Ship PBR 512

-A Yugoslav Navy vessel sitting upright on the seabed.
-An accessible wreck for intermediate divers, surrounded by schools of barracuda.
+A decommissioned Yugoslav Navy vessel sitting upright and fully intact on the seabed.
+It functions as a highly accessible wreck for intermediate divers and is regularly surrounded by large schools of barracuda.

 SS Tihany Wreck

-The crown jewel of Luštica.
-This Austro-Hungarian steamer struck Arza Cape in 1917.
-A bucket-list site for technical divers.
+The undisputed crown jewel of Luštica wreck diving.
+This historical Austro-Hungarian steamer struck Arza Cape in 1917 and now stands as a premier, bucket-list dive site reserved specifically for technical divers.

 The Submarine Pens

-Cold War-era tunnels carved into the limestone cliffs.
-These massive bunkers are now eerie, fascinating spots for boat exploration.
+Cold War-era military tunnels carved directly into the sheer limestone cliffs.
+These massive, hollowed-out concrete bunkers are now eerie, fascinating spots perfect for sea kayak and boat exploration.

 Cape Dobreč

-Known for sheer underwater walls and coral crevices.
-Exceptional for macro-photography, sponges, and rare nudibranchs.
+Renowned for its dramatic, vertical underwater walls and deep coral crevices.
+The marine environment here is exceptional for macro-photography, featuring rare sponges and vibrant nudibranchs.

 The Blue Cave Connection